steveuniverseuwu/EvidenceShield6/ZKP_COMPLETE_PACKAGE.md

 ## 📦 What's Included

-This package contains the **complete Zero-Knowledge Proof implementation** for EvidenceShield.
+This package contains the **complete Zero-Knowledge Proof implementation** for ChainGuard.
 Everything you need to understand, use, and extend the ZKP features.

 ---